Pier-Two/Lantern.Discv5/USAGE.md

 #### Combining Options

-After generating your custom configurations, you can provide them when creating `Discv5Protocol`.
-Here's how:
+After generating your custom configurations, you can provide them when creating the `Discv5Protocol` class:

 ```csharp
 var services = ServiceConfiguration.ConfigureServices(